arpitsdotnet/EFCoreExample/README.md

 -	**Adding the Migration:** Using Terminal we can add or update our migrations from classes to database.

 ## Example

+### Program.cs
-1. Add a Database Connection into your project’s `Program.cs` file, you can define your connection string in `appsettings.json` file
+Add a Database Connection into your project’s `Program.cs` file, you can define your connection string in `appsettings.json` file

 ```
 var builder = WebApplication.CreateBuilder(args);